edoardo-vescovi/games/ants-walk/Q3/solution.md

 Q2) The average time is large and fluctuating, which agrees with an infinite result.

 Q3) The average time is 14 seconds.
-One could write and solve the equations to corroborate.
+One may write and solve the equations to corroborate.